Table of Contents

 Next is the date format you want to use on the reminder email for the event:

-1. Create a text formula and call it “Reminder Email Date Format.”
+1. Create a text formula and name it “Reminder Email Date Format.”

 2. Use the following formula: